TestCentric/testcentric-old-website/input/index.md

 ## TestCentric GUI Runner

 NUnit V2 came with a GUI runner in addition to the console runner.
 Beginning with NUnit 3, no GUI runner was provided.
-Version 1 of the TestCentric Runner was created to fill that gap.
+The TestCentric Runner was created to fill that gap.

+All our development work is now focused on Version 2 of the runner.
+The latest release is 2.0.0-beta2.
+Documentation is available [here](/testcentric-gui)

+Version 1 of the TestCentric GUI is considered legacy but is still availble.
 It looks and works very much like the NUnit V2 GUI.
 Of course, it support NUnit 3 tests and - using the standard NUnit extension - NUnit V2 tests as well.
-The current version of that runner is 1.6.2.
-Documentation [here](/testcentric-gui).
+The final version of that runner was 1.6.2.
+Documentation [here](/testcentric-gui-version1).

-Version 2 of the TestCentric Runner is under development.
-An __Alpha Version__ is also available, based on the experimental runner, which was released with some of the earlier 1.x versions.
-The latest alpha release is 2.0.0-alpha5.
-Documentation is available [here](/testcentric-gui-alpha)

 ## TC-Lite Test Framework